lytics/pathforajs/docs/docs/display_conditions.md

 ```

 ## impressions
-Display the module in a specified interval of time.
+Hide the module after a certain number of impressions

 <table>
 	<tr>